microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; Secrets and configuration changes should only be carried out through the IAC devops workflow.
 In summary, secret management should be automated and repeatable to promote consistency across environments and developer-specific test environments.

 &#9745; End-to-end integration tests are run as part of your IAC CI process to inspect and validate that an azure environment is ready for use.

 ## Integration Validation

 An effective way to identify bugs in your build at a rapid pace is to invest early into a reliable suite of automated tests that validate the baseline functionality of the system:

-### Principles
+### CI Test Principles

 &#9745; Include tests in your pipeline to validate the build candidate conforms to automated business functionality assertions.
 Any bugs or broken code should be reported in the test results including the failed test and relevant stack trace.
 All tests should be invoked through a single command.

 &#9745; Automated build checks, tests, lint runs, etc should be validated locally before committing your changes to the scm repo.
 [Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) is a practice dev crews should consider to help identify bugs and failures as early as possible within the development lifecycle.

 &#9745; If the build step happens to fail then the build pipeline run status should be reported as failed including relevant logs and stacktraces.